-Any reduction in the credit rating assigned to the Issuer, any subsidiaries of the Issuer or any of their respective debt securities could increase the cost or decrease the availability of the Issuer's funding and materially adversely affect the Issuer's liquidity position and net interest margin.
+Any reduction in the credit rating assigned to the Issuer, any subsidiaries of the Issuer or any of their respective debt securities could increase the cost or decrease the availability of the Issuer's funding and materially adversely affect the Issuer's liquidity position and/or net interest margin

 Credit ratings affect the cost and other terms upon which the Issuer is able to obtain market funding.
 Rating agencies regularly evaluate the Issuer and certain of its subsidiaries, as well as their respective debt securities.
 Their ratings are based on a number of factors, including their assessment of the relative financial strength of the Issuer or of the relevant subsidiary, as well as conditions affecting the financial services industry generally.
-There can be no assurance that the rating agencies will maintain the Issuer's or the relevant subsidiary's current ratings or outlook, particularly given the rating agencies' current review of their bank rating methodologies and the potential impact on the Issuer's or its subsidiaries' ratings.
-For example, in February 2018, Moody's placed the credit rating of the Issuer under review for downgrade due to the likely impact of UK ring-fencing legislation.
-This review concluded in May 2018 with the confirmation of the Issuer's long-term senior unsecured debt ratings and long-term deposit ratings.
-At the same time, Moody's downgraded the Issuer's dated subordinated debt and the junior subordinated debt.
-See "UK banking structural reform legislation and proposals could materially adversely affect the Issuer, as well as the market value of the Issuer's outstanding securities".
+There can be no assurance that the rating agencies will maintain the Issuer's or the relevant subsidiary's current ratings or outlook, particularly given the risks relating to the ongoing Covid-19 outbreak (as discussed further under "Impact of Covid-19").
+For example, on 14 May 2020, S&P downgraded the Issuer's long-term and short-term issuer credit ratings.
+This reflected the agency's assessment of the HSBC Group's muted earnings prospects and extensive restructuring and its view that the HSBC Group will not be shielded from the global economic downturn resulting from the measures taken against the spread of Covid-19.
+At the same time, S&P changed the outlook on the Issuer's long-term ratings from negative to stable.